 The lava fields by the Svartsengi geothermal plant were accidentally transformed into a spa in the 1970s.

 All of Iceland’s electricity comes from hydroelectric or geothermal sources, like that at the Blue Lagoon.
-By utilizing the water left by the many glaciers and the heat coming from below the volcanic island, the country uses fossil fuels only for its transportation.
-The Icelandic power plants are not generating energy, so much as harnessing the renewable sources that are constantly coming up from the ground.
+By utilizing the water left by the many glaciers and the heat coming from below the volcanic island, the country requires fossil fuels only for its transportation.
+The Icelandic power plants are not generating energy so much as harnessing the renewable sources that are constantly coming up from the ground.